 Below average temperatures this week

 WEDNESDAY: A chilly start with temperatures rising into the 50s and some clouds.
 Partly cloudy in the afternoon and feeling somewhat cool with high temperatures in the low to mid 60s.
-Some clouds for the evening and cool with temperatures falling into the 50s.
-Chilly overnight and partly cloudy with lows in the low to mid 40s.
+Turning breezy once again for the afternoon.
+A few clouds for the evening as the breeze subsides and feeling cool with temperatures falling into the 50s.
+Chilly and partly cloudy overnight with lows in the low to mid 40s.

 THURSDAY: A chilly start with temperatures rising into the 50s and a mix of sun and clouds.
-A mild afternoon with highs in the low to mid 60s and plenty of clouds.
-More clouds for the evening and overnight and chilly with overnight lows in the low to mid 40s.
+A mild afternoon with highs in the low to mid 60s, partly cloudy and breezy.
+The breeze will calm with sunset.
+More clouds for the evening and the overnight.
+Chilly with overnight lows in the low to mid 40s.

-FRIDAY: More clouds than sun to start the day and chilly with temperatures in the 40s.
+FRIDAY: More clouds than sun to start the day and cool with temperatures rising into the 50s.
 Cloudy for the afternoon and mild with highs in the low to mid 60s.
+The remnants of Ian will be moving closer to the area as we could see an isolated shower in the afternoon.
 A cool evening with temperatures falling into the 50s.
-Watching the tropics for the evening and overnight as what is left over from Tropical Storm Ian may bring some scattered showers.
+Watching the tropics for the evening and overnight as the remnants of Ian will likely bring scattered showers after midnight.
 A lot can change, stay tuned for more updates on Ian as we go through the week.
-Chilly with overnight lows in the mid to upper 40s.
+Chilly with overnight lows in the upper 40s to around 50 degrees.

 SATURDAY: Cloudy and chilly to start the day with temperatures rising into the 50s.
-What is left over from Tropical Storm Ian may continue to bring some scattered showers throughout the day.
+The remnants of Ian will likely continue to bring scattered showers throughout the day.
 Somewhat cool with highs in the low to mid 60s.
-Scattered showers possibly continuing into the evening and overnight with lows in the low to mid 50s.
+Scattered showers continue into the evening and overnight and cool with lows in the low to mid 50s.

+SUNDAY: A cool start with temperatures in the 50s and cloudy.
+The remnants of Ian may continue to bring scattered showers throughout the day.
+Stay tuned for updates.
+Mild with high temperatures in the mid to upper 60s.
+Staying rather cloudy for the evening with scattered showers and temperatures falling into the 50s.
+Overnight lows in the low to mid 50s.

+MONDAY: A cloudy and cool start with temperatures in the 50s.
+We may see scattered showers during the day as the remnants of Ian continue.
+Timing details will continue to be updated.
+Mild with high temperatures in the low to mid 60s.
+A cool evening with temperatures falling into the 50s.
+Overnight lows around 50.

 As always, you can get the latest updates by downloading and checking the WHSV Weather App.